PT | EN

 GI is the traditional form of Jiu-Jitsu.
 The kimono is part of combat — you use the grips on the fabric to control, sweep and submit your opponent.
 The pace is more technical and deliberate, and the leverage principles are at their purest.
 It's the best entry point for beginners.

-Jiu-Jitsu No-Gi (without kimono)
+No-Gi / Grappling (without kimono)

 Open Mat